Tayshaneta microps

 Tayshaneta microps, synonym Neoleptoneta microps, is a rare species of spider in the family Leptonetidae known by the common name Government Canyon bat cave spider.
 It is endemic to Texas in the United States, where it is known to be found in two caves in Bexar County.
+It is one of two in its genus listed as endangered species in 2000.
 It is a troglobite, an animal which spends its entire life in caves.
-It is one of nine Bexar County troglobites which were listed as endangered species in 2000.

-The main threat to this and other local troglobites is the loss of their karst cave habitat.
-Some of the other nine other listed Bexar County invertebrates include the Robber Baron cave meshweaver (Cicurina baronia), the Cokendolpher cave harvestman (Texella cokendolpheri), and the Madla cave meshweaver (Cicurina madla).

 Description

 Tayshaneta microps has a hard light brown bristle bearing shell known as a carapace.
 Its legs are elongated and thin covered in hair-like structures called setae with few scattered spines.
 The abdomen is pale to yellow-brown and is also covered in setae.

 The typical body length is 1.35mm(0.053 inches) which can be divided into subparts.
 The caraspace - hard outer shell - is typically 0.64mm (0.0252inches) long and 0.56mm (0.022 inches) wide.
 The abdomen of the Tayshaneta microps is approximately 0.7mm (0.0276 inches) and 0.54mm (0.0213inches) wide.